Boris-Barboris/dsubs/arch/Roadmap.rst

         quite heavy for one thread.
     - spacial optimization, camera-bound culling, object lookup for picking.
-    - world-space and overlay-space renders are shared between windows, hence they manage window context (camera, optimization structures) on their own.
-Need to aggregate all this to some class.
+    - world-space and overlay-space renders are shared between windows, because they manage the same set of objects - game models.
+Gui render, on the other hand, is different for each window. hence they should manage window context (camera, optimization structures) on their own.
+Need to aggregate all this stuff to some utility classes.

 Overlay-space render:
     - Simple shape rendering.
     - spacial optimization, camera-bound culling, object lookup for picking.
+    - overlay-space objects in dsubs can well be huge line segments.
+        When both ends of the segment are outside the screen, it doesn't mean that points inbetween are not.
+You need to be careful when implementing culling, maybe it's ok to not cull at all.
+Picking should be bound to segment ends, or some discrete key points, wich means it's easier to implement.

 Spacial hashing:
     We're in 2d space, so let's use quadrtree.
 Contained element - AABB.